johans-work/paid-source/README.md

 # Paid Source

-A new convenient way to get paid for your digital work, for both the buyer and you.
+A new convenient way to get paid for your digital work, for both the buyer and you, backed by capitalism and scientific evidence.

 # How does it work?